-Congratulations to the Class of 2020!
+Congratulations to the Class of 2022!
 Graduating from school can mark an exciting time for new graduates as they transition from being a student to becoming a working professional.
-This three part series will dive into some helpful information and tips on what to expect as you journey down your career path.
+This article will dive into some helpful information and tips on what to expect as you journey down your career path.

 When it comes time to file your tax return, if your actual tax liability is lower than the amount the IRS has on account for you, then you will receive a refund of the difference, but if your actual tax liability is higher than the amount the IRS has on account for you, then you will need to pay the difference at the time of filing.
 Most people will go through changes during their career, so consider completing a new Form W-4 when you experience changes to your personal or financial situation.

 Employee benefits are among the many perks employers will offer to help them recruit and retain their employees.
 Among the common employee benefits are health savings accounts (HSA) and flexible spending accounts (FSA) which can help you cover qualified medical expenses with tax-free dollars.

 When covered by a high-deductible health plan (HDHP), individuals can help cut costs by participating in a health savings account (HSA).
 HSA plans allow individuals to pay for qualified unreimbursed medical expenses with tax-free dollars.
 While HSAs can be open individually, some employers will make contributions to an HSA on behalf of their employees, but even if your employer doesn’t make contributions on your behalf, your contributions can help reduce your taxable income at the time of filing your tax return.
 Keep in mind that to be eligible for a HSA, you need to be covered by a HDHP and have no other health coverage, such as Medicare, military health benefits, or medical FSAs and you cannot be claimed as a dependent on another person’s tax return.
 Also, unlike flexible spending accounts, the entire HSA balance rolls over from year to year and earnings from interest and other earnings on the assets are tax-free.